a-sit-plus/signum/README.md

 Having actual implementations of cryptographic operations available was only second on our list of priorities.
 From the get-go, it was clear that we wanted the tightest possible platform integration on Android and iOS, including hardware-backed storage of key material and in-hardware execution of cryptographic operations whenever possible.
-We also needed platform-native attestation capabilities (and so will you sooner or later, if you are doing anything mission-critical on mobile targets!).
+We also needed platform-native attestation capabilities (and so will you sooner or later if you are doing anything mission-critical on mobile targets!).
 While this approach does limit the number of available cryptographic operations, it also means that all cryptographic operations involving secrets (e.g. private keys) provide the same security guarantees as platform-native implementations do &mdash;